Village to celebrate “Gabby Day” — “It’s nice to be nice. Try it!”

-Organized by several generations of villagers who knew — and loved —him, Gabby Day is Saturday, August 4, from 2 to 6 p.m. at the John Bryan Center, 100 Dayton Street.
-There will be food, games for kids, a bouncy house, a beer tent, DJs — and, of course, plenty of barbecue.
+Organized by several generations of villagers who knew — and loved —him, Gabby Day is Saturday, Aug.
+4, from 2 to 6 p.m. at the John Bryan Center, 100 Dayton St. There will be food, games for kids, a bouncy house, a beer tent, DJs — and, of course, plenty of barbecue.

 In the style of a family picnic, seating will be both on the lawn (bring your own blanket and chairs) or inside the gym.
 There will also be an open mic to share Gabby stories and other recollections.

-After moving with his family from Springfield to Yellow Springs in the 1960s, Gabby, as he came to be known, operated restaurants downtown under the name Gabby’s BBQ, but also cooked for myriad local meetings, gatherings and events.
+After moving with his family from Springfield to Yellow Springs for better educational opportunities in the 1960s, Gabby, as he came to be known, operated restaurants downtown under the name Gabby’s BBQ, but also cooked for myriad local meetings, gatherings and events.
 For many years he served up smoked meats, sandwiches and fried foods in the living room of his tiny South Stafford Street home, which had a painted wood ribs sculpture mounted above the front door.

-“It was a speakeasy out in Clifton where folks from all walks of life who would not otherwise have gotten together would get together,” Crandall said of the group.
+“It was a speakeasy out in Clifton where folks from all walks of life who would not otherwise have gotten together would get together,” Crandall explained.